MicrosoftDocs/azure-devops-yaml-schema/task-reference/download-build-artifacts-v1.md

 **`buildVersionToDownload`** - **Build version to download**<br>
 Type: string.
 Required when buildType == specific.
 Allowed values: 'latest', 'latestFromBranch', 'specific'.
 Default value: 'latest'.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
+Specify which version of the build to download.

+- Choose `latest` to download the latest available build version.
+- Choose `latestFromBranch` to download the latest available build version of the branch specified by `branchName` and tags specified by `tags`.
+- Choose `specific` to download the build version specified by `buildId`.
 <!-- :::editable-content-end::: -->

 :::moniker-end